 ‘A reward for hard work’ - Mwene revels in maiden Bundesliga goal vs Hertha Berlin

-Phillipp Mwene is pleased to have scored his first German topflight goal as Mainz played a 1-1 draw with Hertha Berlin on Monday evening.
+Phillipp Mwene is pleased to have scored his first German top-flight goal as Mainz played out a 1-1 draw with Hertha Berlin on Monday evening.

 In the low-scoring affair, Lucas Tousart had given the visitors a 36th minute lead after heading Marton Dardai’s free-kick past goalkeeper Robin Zentner.

-Four minutes later, the 27-year-old levelled matter for the 05ers thanks to a stunning effort that was unstoppable by goalkeeper Alexander Schwolow.
+Four minutes later, the 27-year-old levelled matter for the 05ers thanks to a stunning effort that goalkeeper Alexander Schwolow had no chance of stopping.

 Editors' Picks